Charlbi Dean: Personal life

 Dean was engaged to fellow South African actor and model Luke Volker, whom she had been dating since 2018.

 Death

 On 29 August 2022, Dean was admitted to a hospital in New York City after feeling unwell.
 While her initial symptoms were mild, her condition deteriorated rapidly and she died several hours later; she was 32.
 Autopsy results released on 21 December 2022 confirmed the actress died of bacterial sepsis, which was caused by Capnocytophaga.
-Her spleen had been removed after a 2008 car crash, which increased the risk of serious infections.
+Her spleen had been removed after a car crash in 2008, which increased her risk of serious infections.
 Dean's death occurred shortly before the international release of Triangle of Sadness.
 Peter Bradshaw of The Guardian wrote that she "was a true star-in-the-making.
-Her loss is a huge one... [she] had a singular style and enormous promise."
+Her loss is a huge one... [she] had a singular style and enormous promise".
+Despite appearing in a lead role of an Academy Award for Best Picture nominee at the 2023 Oscar ceremony, Dean was not included in that same ceremony's "In Memoriam" tribute.